Dementjev1/Data-Challenge-2-JBG050/README.md

 - PAS_stop_and_search.csv
 - twitter_data.csv

+Make sure to modify the full r"file path" with the file needed in case it says the file is not found

 ## File Descriptions
 ### Py files
 - 1initialcleaning: Further cleaning (filling NA values, renaming borough, etc.)